 This meeting is your opportunity to forge valuable connections with peer research organizations and leading lab planning experts, and get the details on the new lab, space, and infrastructure support systems that address these new research workplace realities:

-- Adaptive reuse is gaining steam: Converting existing, underutilized non-science space to research and development space
+- Adaptive reuse is a major driver: Converting existing, underutilized non-science space to research and development space

 - Traditionally independent research programs are converging and moving to shared-resource models